Singlet-assisted electroweak phase transition at two loops: Numerical results

 We focus mainly on strong transitions with $\Delta v / T_c \gtrsim 1.0$ and examine how the transition changes as the two-loop correction is included.
 In searching for strong transitions we make use of the one-loop parameter scans appearing in~\cite{Kurup:2017dzf,Gould:2019qek}.
 In this paper we concentrate our discussion on selected benchmark (BM) points that represent typical strong-EWPT scenarios, rather than full-fledged scans of the free parameter space.
 This approach suffices to quantify the effect of two-loop corrections on basic quantities like $\Delta v / T_c$, but it would be interesting to perform systematic two-loop scans over the free parameters in a future study.

 Table~\ref{table:1step} collects our results for direct transitions between the EW symmetric and broken minima.
 In the non-$Z_2$ symmetric xSM, the minima are separated by a potential barrier already at tree level due to the singlet VEV being non-zero (points BM1-BM5), while in the $Z_2$ symmetric limit the barrier is generated radiatively (BM6 and BM7).
-In the $Z_2$ symmetric case there are also two-step transitions where the EWPT is preceeded by spontaneous breakdown of the $Z_2$ symmetry, which is restored in the final EW minimum.\footnote{We expect the $Z_2$-breaking transition to be of second order, but this cannot be verified within perturbation theory.} Here we consider only the second, EW-breaking transition, for which our results in the two-step scenario are in table~\ref{table:2step}.
+In the $Z_2$ symmetric case there are also two-step transitions where the EWPT is preceeded by spontaneous breakdown of the $Z_2$ symmetry, which is restored in the final EW minimum.
+Here we consider only the second, EW-breaking transition, for which our results in the two-step scenario are in table~\ref{table:2step}.
 Because the $Z_2$-breaking phase remains metastable even at zero temperature, a realistic two-step scenario necessitates rapid enough nucleation into the EW phase to avoid contradictions with standard cosmology.
 While this requirement can restrict the parameter space of allowed two-step EWPT considerably~\cite{Kurup:2017dzf}, accounting for it requires calculation of the bubble nucleation rate and will not be considered further in this paper.
 Evolution of the background fields in the different types of EWPT are illustrated in fig.~\ref{fig:vevs}.

 For comparison, we show also the results from a one-loop calculation.
 Here "one loop" refers to the one-loop potential in (\ref{eq:Veff-01}) with the EFT parameters matched at $\mathcal{O}(g^2)$, in other words it is the daisy-resummed 4d potential to leading order in high-$T$ expansion (with an additional resummation of $A_0$ loops), correct at $\mathcal{O}(g^3)$. ``Two loop'' refers to the full $\mathcal{O}(g^4)$ calculation described in detail in the above sections and in appendix~\ref{sec:Veff-2loop}.
 In both cases we use the same $T=0$ renormalization prescription for input parameters.